DylanLRPollock/Monkey-Head-Project/README.md

 # python sync_pygpt_structure.py --depth 2  # limit recursion if desired
 ```

+Run `python scripts/check_inter_program_connectivity.py` to verify that
+the submodule and local packages import correctly.

 Once copied, prefer importing modules from the project root instead of the `repo/pygpt-MHP` path.
 The installer performs the submodule update and installation with `pip install -e repo/pygpt-MHP` automatically.

 ### Running Tests